nosideeffects/nosideeffects.github.io/_posts/2025-01-07-how-to-develop-software.md

 ```
 > Figure: Workflow with a step for automated and manual test cases

-Our team was reaching new heights of productivity: there was a state of every requirement, a test for every user journey, and the test coverage of our code was always nearing 100%.
+Our team was reaching new heights of productivity:
+there was a state of every requirement, a test for every user journey,
+and the test coverage of our code was always nearing 100%.
 Each developer was churning out increasing amounts of code and documentation.

 The program eventually felt complete.
-Tests were upholding the requirements, all our ideas had materialized as features within the user interface, and no one testing had encountered any serious bugs recently.
+Tests were upholding the requirements, all our ideas had materialized as features within the user interface,
+and no one testing had encountered any serious bugs recently.

 So, we released.

-Reality hit.
+Then reality hit.

 Users started complaining about broken flows, confusing interactions, and unmet expectations.
 They were using our program in ways we had not expected, following flows that we had not accounted for.
-Even worse, a lot of the requests were incompatible with our program states; many of the potential resolutions to issues would require changes to existing requirements.
+Even worse, a lot of the requests were incompatible with our program states;
+many of the potential resolutions to issues would require changes to existing requirements.

 Updated requirements would require major changes to the program state.
 We’d also need to update or replace all our automated tests.
 Every modification would need to be documented, and existing documentation revised.

 The number of changes began to seem overwhelming, almost insurmountable.
 When we review our final development diagram, it appears we've included everything that best practices recommend.
 What went wrong?
 How could we have avoided this?

 The core issue is that only now, after release, we’ve stepped into the analysis phase of development.
 Before this, our process focused entirely on the _discovery_ phase.